10 Instagrammable Spots in Sheboygan

 I can’t get enough of the Riverfront and South Pier!
 It is home to adorable coffee shops, rental docks, restaurants, boutiques, mini-golf, and ice cream parlors.
 And all of these leave you with plenty of opportunities to snag Instagram-worthy photos with a beautiful blue backdrop.

 4. Kohler-Andrae State Park

 Get into vacation mode when you are on the scenic shores of Lake Michigan.
 Kohler-Andrae is fun to walk around!
 I love walking the rolling dunes and the expansive beach.
 But, the fun doesn’t stop on the beach.
 There is wildlife all around you in this park.
-I often hike the wooded trails, walk the boardwalk through the marsh or the small white pine forest.
-Everything is absolutely stunning.
-Use the Selfie Stand on the cordwalk leading to the north beach area, to help capture it all.
+I often hike the wooded trails, take the boardwalk through the marsh or the small white pine forest.
+Everything is absolutely stunning!

 5. The Lakefront